 How We Compare

 Not a dev shop.
 Not a marketplace.
-Not generic staffing
+Not generic staffing.

 Silicon Development vs. dev shops